 - Follow the preceding steps to run a search, create a single value visualization, and add captions.
-Use the following search strings and captions for the two new visualizations.
-Run the search over the All time time range.
+Use the following search strings and labels for the two new visualizations.

-Visualization showing Search Caption Login failures on invalid accounts
+Visualization showing Search Label Login failures on invalid accounts

 sourcetype=secure failed "invalid user" | stats count

 sourcetype=secure failed NOT "invalid user" | stats count

 - Save each visualization as a report and add it to the dashboard.
 The dashboard panels now look like the following example.
 The counts displayed might vary.

 To save space, put all of the dashboard panels in one row.

 The next part of the scenario shows you how to add more customizations.